 The Centers for Disease Control and Prevention (CDC) estimates that

-Some theories about the cause of Asperger’s syndrome now have significant evidence.
+Some theories about the cause of Asperger’s symptoms now have significant evidence.
 The genetic and environmental bases for autism are becoming clearer and clearer, but researchers continue to search for more specific answers.

 A quick note